-How to Make Erupting Soap
+How to make Erupting Soap in Microwave

-A bar of Ivory soap (no substitutions allowed)
+- A bar of Ivory soap (no substitutions allowed)

-A microwave safe plate
+- A microwave safe plate

 Yep, that’s it!

-When it stops growing you can stop the microwave although it won’t harm anything if it runs for the full 2 minutes.
+When it stops growing you can stop the microwave, although it won’t harm anything if it runs for the full 2 minutes.
 The soap just won’t grow any bigger at that point.

 My son was absolutely giddy watching this for the first time…and every time after that.
 I must admit I haven’t gotten tired of watching erupting soap either!